 Where can you celebrate Songkran?

-2. Yi Ping, the Lantern Festival
+2. Yi Peng - Thai Lantern Festival

+Yi Peng, is one of the most popular festivals in Thailand that is known as the light festival.
 Imagine thousands of paper lanterns, lit by flickering candles, floating into the night sky against a full moon.
 This moving spectacle is the highlight of the Yi Peng festival and thousands of people flock to northern Thailand every November to witness it.
 However, the lantern release is just one part of the three-day Buddhist festival.
 Celebrations also include religious events, lantern displays, music, parades, fireworks and food, making Yi Peng one of the most exciting Thailand festivals.

 Most importantly, Yi Peng is a time for Buddhists to release bad memories, make wishes for the future and pay respect to Buddha.
 The act of releasing a lantern symbolises letting go of the past and moving from darkness into light.
-It’s an ancient, sacred ritual which originated in the Lanna (northern Thai) kingdom.
+It’s an ancient, sacred ritual that originated in the Lanna (northern Thai) kingdom.
 Traditionally, only monks released lanterns but today anyone can take part in the festivities, provided they are respectful.

-Yi Peng is often confused with a completely separate, unrelated event which is held in a nearby town called Mae Jo.
+Yi Peng is often confused with a completely separate, unrelated event that is held in a nearby town called Mae Jo.
 The Mae Jo lantern release used to be part of the traditional Khatina ceremony held in the town, whereby Thai Buddhists donate robes and money trees to monks as a way of making merit.
 When the ceremony became flooded with visitors, the event organisers set up a separate ticketed lantern release for tourists, which costs between $100 and $400 to attend.
 Alternatively, you can witness thousands of floating lanterns for free at the Yi Peng festival.

-When is Yi Ping?
+When is Yi Peng?

-Where can you celebrate Yi Ping?
+Where can you celebrate Yi Peng?

 Yi Peng is celebrated throughout northern Thailand but the most famous festivities take place in Chiang Mai.
 The best areas to watch the lantern releases are around the city moat and the Ping River, as well as Wat Chedi Luang and Wat Dan Tao temples.

-3. Loy Krathong, the Festival of Light
+3. Loy Krathong - Thai Festival Of Light